kgisl/project-ideas/CDQueries.md

 4. How to put a wrapper for User Identification / Session tracking around CyberDojo
 5. How to link up PythonTutor, and CloudCoder with CyberDojo
 6. Setting up various Javascript frameworks for legacy -> new paradigm of coding in JS
+7. Procedure for upgrading CyberDo when new release is available.
+As of during the update, the instance is corrupting or we have to start the fresh installation, because of which we couldn't retrieve old session.

 ## Student Project Ideas